binnall/PowerAppsSamples-/EducationalGames/raceto100/readme.md

 7. Select the Table called 'Questions'
 8. Save and Publish the Power App

-The questions shoudl now have been updated.
+The questions should now have been updated.